Naveen272006/04-POWER-MEASUREMENT-USING-MAGIC-TEE/README.md

 **Result:**

-Isolation between E and H arms ≈ 19 dB; power division in the collinear arms ≈ 3 dB (equal split).
+The isolation between the E and H arms of the magic tee was successfully measured and found to be within the expected range, indicating proper isolation between the ports.
+The power division between the collinear arms was observed to be approximately 3 dB, confirming that the magic tee equally divides the input power into two arms with minimal loss.
+Thus, the magic tee functions effectively as a hybrid junction for power division and signal isolation in microwave systems.